sgmurphy/wordpress-plugins/image-sizes/readme.txt

 == Description ==

-Meet **ThumbPress** - your comprehensive solution for all image and thumbnail management issues on WordPress. 🔥
+Meet ThumbPress - your comprehensive solution for all image and thumbnail management issues on WordPress.
 With ThumbPress, you can easily Disable Thumbnails, Regenerate Thumbnails, Compress Images, Convert Images to WebP, Detect Large Images, Disable Right Click on Images, Social Media Thumbnails, Set Image Upload Limit,  Edit Images, and much more.

 As you already know, the default WordPress system falls behind in providing an efficient solution for image and thumbnail management.
 This results in slower site performance and increased server space usage.
 To solve these issues, site owners often use multiple plugins, which can sometimes worsen the problem.